aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask not what your fortune cookie can do for you but what you can do for your fortune cookie.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Thu Mar 26 06:04:38 2026
+Last update: Fri Mar 27 06:05:50 2026

 ### Let's play! 🎮